mahmood25700/Cloud-Project/README (1).md

 ![TODO: Update the path with the name of your diagram](Images/diagram_filename.png)

-These files have been tested and used to generate a live ELK deployment on Azure.
+These files have been tested and used to generate a live ELK deployment on AWS.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.

   - filebeat-playbook.yaml,metricbeat-playbook.yaml,install-elk.yaml